tohuwabohu/puppet-duplicity/README.md

 ##Overview

-Install duplicity and manage its configuration.
+Configure [duply](http://duply.net/) on top of [duplicity](http://duplicity.nongnu.org/) to provide a profile-based, easy to use backup and restore system.

 ##Usage

-Install duplicity with all default values.
+Install duplicity and duply with all default values.

 ```
 class { 'duplicity':